Probiotics and Fertility: Support Your Reproductive Health

 4. An unbalanced diet

 What you eat has a direct impact on your microbiota.
-However, a diet low in fiber and high in sugar could promote yeasts such as Candida albicans , responsible for mycoses.
-Instead, favor foods rich in prebiotics and probiotics, which will take care of your intimate flora .
+However, a diet low in fiber and high in sugars could promote yeasts like Candida albicans , which causes mycoses.
+Instead, choose foods rich in prebiotics and probiotics, which will take care of your intimate flora .

 5. Inadequate hygiene practices

-Using harsh soaps, vaginal douches or even synthetic underwear can also unbalance your flora.
-These habits change the vaginal pH and disrupt the bacteria that are supposed to protect you.
-Increasing the risk of urinary tract infections that we could do without!
+Using harsh soaps, douching, or even synthetic underwear can also upset your flora.
+These habits alter your vaginal pH and disrupt the bacteria that are supposed to protect you.
+This increases the risk of urinary tract infections , which we could all do without!

-Today, more and more types of probiotics are blooming on the market.
-It's hard to choose the right ones!
-How do you know which ones are the most suitable to support your fertility?
+Today, more and more types of probiotics are flourishing on the market.
+It's hard to choose the right one!
+How do you know which ones are best suited to support your fertility?
 Here are some tips to guide you:

 1. Choose a suitable probiotic strain

-Because yes, not all strains of probiotics provide the same benefits.
-If you are looking to boost your fertility, turn more towards bacteria of the Lactobacillus genus , such as:
+Because yes, not all probiotic strains provide the same benefits.
+If you're looking to boost your fertility, turn more towards bacteria of the Lactobacillus genus , such as:

 • Lactobacillus crispatus ;